sithmel/diogenes/README.md

 dependsOn
 ---------
 It defines the dependencies of a service.
-It may be an array or a function returning an array of strings (service names):
+It may be an array or a function returning an array of strings (service names) or an array of functions:
 ```js
 service.dependsOn(array);